How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Impressively lightweight, coming in at less than 3 pounds.
 Specifically, the short version weighs 2 lbs 14.2 oz (1.31 kg), the regular version weighs 3 lbs (1.36 kg), and the long/tall version weighs 3 lbs 1.7 oz (1.41 kg).

-• Made with a robust 210D Robic nylon UHMWPE triple ripstop material.
+• Made with a robust 210D Robic nylon UHMWPE triple ripstop material in high-abrasion areas, with a 100D Robic nylon main body.

-• A.C. frame allows for precise adjustment to ensure a secure and personalized fit.
+• The A.C. frame allows for precise adjustment to ensure a secure and personalized fit.

 • Designed to be hydration compatible, with an internal sleeve specifically for holding a water bladder.
 It also features a hydration port for easy access to the drinking tube.